+The equalizer has eleven (11) slide controls and selectable subwoofer crossover.
 The speakers are located four (4) in the living room and two (2) in the bedroom.
+The subwoofer is located in the living room.
 A privacy switch is located on the overhead panel above the driver's head.
 The privacy switch turns the livingroom speakers off.
 Headphone jacks are located on the hood table and in the bedroom.
 There is a volume control in the bedroom controlling the volume of the bedroom speakers.